Quick Exit

 Children's Rights

 If you think that your rights are not being met, try to talk to someone you feel safe with about this so they can help you have your rights upheld and your views and wishes heard.
 This could be a teacher, family member, social worker, advocate or youth worker.
-You can also call a helpline like ChildLine for advice.
+You can also call a helpline like Childline for advice.

 Always remember that everyone has rights, so you can help others by respecting their rights too.